 How Do You Get the Dean to Sign It?

-Let’s get this straight, first: The Dean needs to sign your letter of recommendation needs to be signed by the Dean.
-It does not have to (and in most cases should not) be written by the Dean.
-This is something that trips up applicants all of the time.
-They think that they need to walk into the Dean’s office – where the Dean does not know them personally – and convince the Dean to write them a letter.
+Let’s get this straight, first: The Dean needs to sign your letter of recommendation.
+The Dean does not have to (and in most cases should not) write it.
+This is something that trips up applicants all the time.
+They think that they need to walk into the Dean’s office–when the Dean does not know them personally–and convince the Dean to write them a letter.

 That’s not the right way to go about it.
 Here’s why:

-- You should never in your life ask someone to write you a letter of recommendation from scratch!
-Always give them a draft or, at the very least, a bullet list of your significant achievements that you want included.
+- You should never ask someone to write you a letter of recommendation from scratch!
+Always offer them a draft or, at the very least, a bullet list of your significant achievements that you want included.

 - You probably should not be going directly to the Dean, either, unless you already know them.
 Start with your adviser.
-Show your adviser or a trusted professor the draft, ask their help in editing it, then ask if the adviser will approach the Dean on your behalf.
+Show your adviser or a trusted professor the draft, ask for their help in editing it, then ask if the adviser will approach the Dean on your behalf.
 If there are multiple levels between your advisor and the Dean (e.g. department head, etc.), be prepared to talk to each person in turn.

 If you were one of the top students in your field, you should have a good relationship with your adviser, and your adviser should have no trouble talking the Dean into signing the letter.